nograx/ioBroker.zendure-solarflow/README.md

 - Fix another 'has no existing object' message bug on pvPower3 + 4
 - Fix Battery identification of AB2000X and calculation of 'energyWhMax'
+- Fix Battery identification of AB3000 and calculation of 'energyWhMax'

 ### 3.3.1 (2026-01-30)